-On November 22, 2021, the Company announced that it entered into a definitive option agreement with Newmont Canada FN Holdings ULC ("Newmont FN") and Miramar Northern Mining Ltd. ("MNML"), both wholly owned subsidiaries of Newmont Corporation ("Newmont"), which grants Gold Terra the option, upon meeting certain requirements, to purchase MNML from Newmont FN, which includes 100% of all the assets, mineral leases, Crown mineral claims and surface rights comprising the former Con mine, as well as the areas immediately adjacent to the former Con mine.
-The option agreement replaced and superseded the initial exploration agreement above and allowed Gold Terra to fully explore 100% of the Campbell Shear structure at the former Con mine and south of it.
-Pursuant to the definitive option agreement in order to complete this purchase:
+On November 22, 2021, the Company announced that it entered into a definitive option agreement (the "Option Agreement") with Newmont Canada FN Holdings ULC ("Newmont FN") and Miramar Northern Mining Ltd. ("MNML"), both wholly owned subsidiaries of Newmont Corporation ("Newmont"), which grants Gold Terra the option, upon meeting certain requirements, to purchase MNML from Newmont FN, which includes 100% of all the assets, mineral leases, Crown mineral claims and surface rights comprising the former Con mine, as well as the areas immediately adjacent to the former Con mine (together known as the "Con Mine Option Property").
+The Option Agreement replaced and superseded the initial exploration agreement signed on September 4, 2020.
+Pursuant to the Option Agreement in order to complete this purchase:

-- Gold Terra to incur a minimum of \$8.0 million in exploration expenditures over a period of four years, which will include all exploration expenditures incurred to date under the initial exploration agreement. - Gold Terra and Newmont agreed that Gold Terra spent approximately \$3.2 million in exploration expenditures to October 31, 2021. - Gold Terra is also required to: - Complete a prefeasibility study ("PFS") with a minimum of 1.5 million ounces in all mineral resource categories; - Obtain all necessary regulatory approvals for the purchase and transfer of MNML's assets and liabilities to Gold Terra; and - Post a cash bond to reflect the status of the Con mine reclamation plan at the time of closing. - Upon completion of the above, Gold Terra must make a final cash payment of \$8 million.
+- Gold Terra to incur a minimum of \$8,000,000 in exploration expenditures over a period of four years, which will include all exploration expenditures incurred to date under the initial exploration agreement. - Gold Terra and Newmont agreed that Gold Terra spent approximately \$3,200,000 in exploration expenditures to October 31, 2021. - Gold Terra is also required to: - Complete a prefeasibility study ("PFS") with a minimum of 1.5 million ounces in all mineral resource categories; - Obtain all necessary regulatory approvals for the purchase and transfer of MNML's assets and liabilities to Gold Terra; and - Post a cash bond to reflect the status of the Con mine reclamation plan at the time of closing. - Upon completion of the above, Gold Terra must make a final cash payment of \$8,000,000.